Sarius121/iserv-import/README.md

 # iserv-import
-Tool to convert SchILD, Untis and GomSTH data to import files for iServ
+Tool to convert SchILD, Untis and GomSTH data to import files for iServ.
+This script is highly adjusted to the use cases of one school, so it's very likely that it's not directly usable for others.
+However, feel free to use my (at some points not very elegant :)) code as a basis for your import tool.

 # documentation